Gold's Gym: Corporate sales and wellness program

 Gold's Gym operates a national corporate wellness program that has over 3000 company partners including Home Depot, Bank of America, Whataburger, and Union Pacific.
 The corporate sales and wellness program offers custom health and fitness plans for employees nationwide including memberships, nutrition, and wellness programs.

 Gold's is one of two official health clubs of the AARP.
 Through the AARP it offers month-to-month memberships and is also the official health club of the Blue Cross Blue Shield Association.
 Gold's offers online enrollment.

 Equipment in the studios

-Gold's Gyms all have a large strength training and free weight area with heavy dumbbells up to 150 kg, Olympic barbells, as well as an area for endurance training.
+Gold's Gyms all have a large strength training and free weight area with heavy dumbbells typically up to 150 lb, Olympic barbells, as well as an area for endurance training.
 There is a wide range of different fitness courses in specially designated rooms.
 Personal trainers can be booked for an additional charge.
 All studios have at least one sauna, and some locations also have a posing room for preparing for bodybuilding competitions.